Student Accounts Frequently Asked Questions

 Our bank will automatically re-deposit all returned checks before they return the checks to our office.
-There is a $30 penalty if a check is returned.
+There is a $30 fee if a check is returned.
 The University may also require, at its discretion, that all future payments be made by cashier's check.

 - How do I opt out of the Green Fund Fee?

 You may opt out of this charge each semester from the time the charge appears on your account through the end of drop/add.
-To opt out click on the link within the Financial Information section of your e-portfolio.
+To opt out click on the link within the Financial Information section of your portfolio.